Grace Episcopal Cathedral (Topeka, Kansas)

 Grace Episcopal Cathedral is located in Topeka, Kansas, United States.
 It is the seat of the Episcopal Diocese of Kansas.
+The cathedral reported 801 members in 2015 and 408 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income for the congregation in 2024 was $726,096 with average Sunday attendance (ASA) of 201.

 History

 Grace Cathedral started as a mission founded by the Rev. Charles M. Callaway.
 The first service was held on January 20, 1857 at Constitution Hall, a building used by John Farnsworth for his general merchandise business.
 Two years later services were moved to the Ritchie Block.
 The convention for the Diocese of Kansas met there on April 11 and 12, 1860 and on September 9 Grace Mission was legally incorporated as Grace Church.
 Bethany Place, a school for young women, had been opened the same year and was attached to Grace Church.

 A new church building was completed in 1865.
 It contained an altar built of native walnut that has been used ever since.
 Grace Church was named the diocesan cathedral by the Convention of the Diocese of Kansas in June 1879.
 Part of the Bethany Place property was set aside for the construction of a new cathedral in 1886.
 Financial difficulties, however, delayed its construction.
 The foundation for the present cathedral was laid in 1910 and the walls were completed in 1912.
 The final fundraising push was initiated by Bishop Frank Rosebrook Millspaugh and Dean J. P. DeBevers Kaye.
 The structure was completed, minus the towers, in 1917.
 They were completed along with the rest of the cathedral complex under the leadership of Dean John Warren Day (1927-1957) and Dean Leslie Skerry Olsen (1957-1984).
 On November 26, 1975 the cathedral was extensively damaged in a fire set by an arsonist.
 Services were held in the Great Hall utilizing the old walnut altar, which had been saved, until the cathedral was reopened on October 1, 1978.
 The current building has had much work done in recent years to update and keep the maintenance up.
 A renovation of the 1951 Cloister building was completed in late 2014, featuring a two story tall main entrance Common Room.
 A capital campaign is currently underway to build a new main floor parish hall to the south onto the Bethany Place grounds of the Diocese of Kansas.